PhilipVinc/filippovicentini.com/src/pages/hiring.md

 layout: hiring
 ---

-(Last update: June 2024)
+(Last update: December 2024)

-The core of the group is now composed by me, a PostDoc, two PhD students and some long-term Master interns.
+The core of the group is now composed by me, 2 PostDocs, 3 PhD students and some long-term Master interns.
-Another PhD student and Postdoc will be joining the group in October 2024.
 The group is based at the Theoretical Physics Laboratory (CPhT) of Ecole Polytechnique.
 If you are interested in any position below, contact me at my email address `name.surname@polytechnique.edu`.